Minimum mass

+Note that this simple relationship only holds for planets with a mass much less than the host star's mass.
+For heavier planets, stellar companions with a similar mass to the primary star, or heavier companions like black holes or neutron stars, the complete binary mass function must be used to find the minimum and true companion mass.

 Exoplanets

 Orientation of the transit to Earth

 A view of inclination that would appear flat upon the green plane from Earth.

 Most stars will not have their planets lined up and orientated so that they eclipse over the center of the star and give the viewer on earth a perfect transit.
 It is for this reason that when we often are only able to extrapolate a minimum mass when viewing a star's wobble because we do not know the inclination and therefore only be able to calculate the part pulling the star on the plane of celestial sphere.

 For orbiting bodies in extrasolar planetary systems, an inclination of 0° or 180° corresponds to a face-on orbit (which cannot be observed by radial velocity), whereas an inclination of 90° corresponds to an edge-on orbit (for which the true mass equals the minimum mass).

 Planets with orbits highly inclined to the line of sight from Earth produce smaller visible wobbles, and are thus more difficult to detect.
 One of the advantages of the radial velocity method is that eccentricity of the planet's orbit can be measured directly.
 One of the main disadvantages of the radial-velocity method is that it can only estimate a planet's minimum mass ($M_\text{true} \cdot {\sin i}$).
 This is called Sin i degeneracy.
 The posterior distribution of the inclination angle i depends on the true mass distribution of the planets.